-At Komen, we view anyone who has been diagnosed with breast cancer a survivor, from the time of diagnosis through the end of life.
-Other organizations, such as the American Cancer Society and the National Cancer Institute use a similar definition, although we understand some people who have been diagnosed may not identify with this term or see themselves as “survivors” .
+At Susan G. Komen®, we view anyone who has been diagnosed with breast cancer, a survivor, from the time of diagnosis through the end of life.
+The American Cancer Society and the National Cancer Institute use a similar definition [1-2].
+We recognize though that not everyone who has been diagnosed with breast cancer will identify with this term or see themselves as a “survivor” .

-This section discusses these concerns and ways to deal with them.
+This section discusses the unique issues and concerns you may face and ways to deal with them.

 FOLLOW-UP CARE AFTER TREATMENT

 WHAT IF BREAST CANCER RETURNS

 QUESTIONS TO ASK YOUR DOCTOR